venkateshpotluri/venkateshpotluri.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D.
-Candidate in Computer Science and Engineering at  the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu), University of Washington, an Apple Scholar, and a Google Lime Scholar.
-I am advised by [Prof. Jennifer Mankoff](https://make4all.org/portfolio/jennifer-mankoff/).
-Through my research efforts, I examine accessibility barriers experienced by blind or visually impaired (BVI) developers participating in professional programming domains such as user interface design, data science, and physical computing.
-My work contributes real-world systems to improve developer tools and new interaction techniques to address these access barriers.
+I am an Assistant Professor at the [School of Information, University of Michigan](https://www.si.umich.edu/).
+I obtained my Ph.D. in Computer Science and Engineering from  the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu), University of Washington, where I was advised by [Prof. Jennifer Mankoff](https://make4all.org/portfolio/jennifer-mankoff/).
+I am an an Apple Scholar, and a Google Lime Scholar.
+In my research so far,I examined accessibility barriers experienced by blind or visually impaired (BVI) developers participating in professional programming domains such as user interface design, data science, and physical computing.
+My past work contributed real-world systems to improve developer tools and new interaction techniques to address these access barriers.

 Broadly, my research interests fall into areas of HCI and Accessibility.
-I however believe that using technology is a human experience, just like living with a disability is, and every person involved in designing technology has a part to play to make the world more accessible -- whether you are designing the next big AI service or are interested in making our computers work faster.
+I believe that using technology is a human experience, just like living with a disability is, and every person involved in designing technology has a part to play to make the world more accessible -- whether you are designing the next big AI service or are interested in making our computers work faster.
 Please reach out if you design technology and would like to identify how you can help make the world more accessible.

+*I will be recruiting students in the upcoming admission cycle*.
+Please reach out if you are interested to work with me to make the world more accessible.
+I am looking forward to building a team of researchers eager to use a mix of ethnographic, qualitative, and data-driven methods to investigate accessibility barriers and opportunities posed by quickly adopted technology such as generative AI.
+I care immensely about deploying research to the real-world and I anticipate my team to care as well.
+More specifics coming soon! *Please do your best to make any material you will be sending to me screen reader accessible*.
+This includes, but is not limited to adding alternative text to images, and ensuring that documents such as CVs have a proper reading order.
+Please read below to learn about the general nature of contributions I get excited about.

 ## New Interaction Techniques for Nonvisual Programming

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/NbkiVG9Mi9s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>